 Despite its advantages regarding safety, a sequential approach can be quite inefficient for independent tasks: by restricting computations to one at a time, computational resources may go underutilized.
 In contrast, a simultaneous approach allows for operations to be calculated in parallel, thereby fully utilizing all the available computational resources.
 This can lead to significant reductions in computation time.

 Because most programming languages default to sequential execution, certain nuances of concurrent programming can be difficult to grasp (e.g., concurrency doesn't necessarily imply simultaneity).
-Such misunderstandings can lead to flawed program design or incorrect handling of concurrent processes.
+Such misunderstandings can lead to flawed program design.
 To address this, we next revisit the topic in light of the fundamental concepts of tasks and threads.

 When computing an operation, Julia internally defines a set of instructions to be processed.
 This is achieved through the concept of tasks.
-For a task to be computed, it must be assigned to a computer thread.
+To be computed, a task must be assigned to a computer thread.
 Since a single task runs on exactly one thread at a time, the number of threads available on your computer determines how many tasks can be computed simultaneously.
+Importantly, every Julia session starts with a predefined pool of available threads.
+By default, a fresh installation of Julia configures each session to run on a single thread, regardless of your machine’s hardware capabilities.

-To build intuition, consider two workers A and B, whom we'll think of as employees working for a company.
+To explain concurrency and distinguish it from simultaneity, it helps to start with a strictly single‑threaded setting.
+Consider two workers A and B, each responsible for a different task.
+To establish a parallelism that helps build intuition, think of them as employees working for a company.
 B's job consists of performing the same operation continuously for a certain period of time.
 In the code, this is represented by summing 1+1 repeatedly for one second.
 For its part, A's job consists of waiting for some delivery, which will arrive after a certain period of time.
 In the code, this job is represented by performing no computations for two seconds, simulated by calling the function sleep(2).

-The following code snippet defines functions capturing each worker's job.
+The following code snippet defines functions to capture each worker's job.

 function job_A(time_working)